GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 ## `bioawk`

 `bioawk` is an extension of `awk`, adding the support of several common biological data formats, including optionally gzip'ed BED, GFF, SAM, VCF, FASTA/Q and TAB-delimited formats with column names.
 It also adds a few built-in functions and a command line option to use TAB as the input/output delimiter.
-When the new functionality is not used, `bioawk` is intended to behave exactly the same as the original BWK awk.
+When the new functionality is not used, `bioawk` is intended to behave exactly the same as the original `awk`.

 The original `awk` requires a YACC-compatible parser generator (e.g. Byacc or Bison). `bioawk` further depends on [zlib](http://zlib.net/) so as to work with gzip'd files.